aarondwi/together/README.md

 ## TODO: Nice to have

 1. Dynamic sizing of batch sizes, waiting time, and worker number.
 Based on upstream latency and/or work in queue, or even custom (?).
-2. Add `SubmitMany` call, that put many params with one lock call only.
-3. Add support for generic, once golang supports it.
+2. Add support for generic, once golang supports it.
-4. Add map-based batch.
+3. Add map-based batch.
 Useful typically for case where multiple keys could be the same.
+4. If possible, pool both cluster's `Many` idioms slices' creation and combiner's `inderResolutionHelper`.